It may be sex that got you pregnant in the first place, but doing it once you are expecting can be different. That doesn’t mean it can’t still be fun…

 Your developing baby is protected by the amniotic fluid in your uterus, as well as by the strong muscles of the uterus itself.
 So sexual activity won't affect your baby and you won’t be able to feel it, as long as you don't have complications such as preterm labour or placenta problems.

-This concern is usually more of an issue for men.
-But rest assured, penetrative sex will not result in your partner prodding the baby or hurting it with his penis.
+This concern is usually more of an issue when it comes to penetrative sex.
+But rest assured, penetrative sex will not result in your partner prodding the baby or hurting it with thier penis or sex toy.
 The foetus sits far higher than the end of your vagina and is protected by the amniotic sac.

 If your doctor hasn’t warned you against it, you can continue to have sex as normal, but if you’re worried, perhaps try a position that doesn’t enable such deep penetration, such as spooning side by side.